 I wrote about the need to be prepared for anything (including a pandemic) in my book, Start Prepping.
 I also taught parents how to keep their children prepare in my book Playful Preparedness.
 Clearly, I take prepping seriously.

 But, in most ways, I’m just like you.
 I watch Netflix, take my kid to play at Chick-Fil-A (well…I did when they were open), and yell at the TV when the Steelers lose (it’s always the ref’s fault.)

 And I work from home, like many of you now do.
 One of my passion is helping farmers become proficient marketers, something I do through Small Farm Nation.
 Another passion of mine is helping people to experience the joy that comes from being truly grateful for the simple things in life.
-In that regard, my wife, daughter, and I operate Gratitude Garb, a fashion business with a missing of helping people to spread gratitude by wearing gratitude.
+In that regard, my wife, daughter, and I operate Naturally Grateful, a fashion business with a missing of helping people to spread gratitude by wearing gratitude.

 I love doing both and do so in an office next to the schoolroom where we homeschool our daughter.
 And I’ll continue to do both for many years to come.

 I wish everyone would follow Tim Young's advice.